Celebrating Go Digital

 Digital Collaboration Grants

-Grants of up to £8000 were awarded to 12 project teams in Wales and countries in Sub-Saharan Africa to collaborate on digital creative projects.
+In 2021 grants were awarded to project teams in Wales and countries in Sub-Saharan Africa to collaborate on digital creative projects.
 In 2022, we will be supporting five projects to continue their work.

 4pi Productions and Matamba Film Labs for Women